ZhgChg.Li

 Response

-The Response section also directly provides the original returned content.
+Response can also directly obtain the raw returned content.

-🛑If the Response content is a bunch of codes; sorry, it means the APP might have its own encryption and decryption, making it impossible to sniff using this method.
-Please scroll down to the section on how to protect it🛑
+🛑If the Response content is a bunch of encoded data; sorry, it means the APP might be doing its own encryption/decryption, so this method won’t work for sniffing.
+Please scroll down to the protection section🛑

 Hard to read?
-Chinese garbled text?
-No problem, you can use “b” to export it as a text file to the desktop, then copy the content to Json Editor Online for parsing!
+Garbled Chinese characters?
+No problem.
+You can export as a text file to the desktop using “b”, then copy the content to Json Editor Online for parsing!

-Or directly use mitmweb to browse and operate using the web GUI
+**Or directly use mitmweb to browse and operate via the web GUI*

 mitmweb